jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-03.md

 "You played really well."

 "I played better because you were there."
 He said it simply, like it was just fact.
-"I always do."
+"I always— I just always do."

-Sophia's chest tightened.
+Her ribcage felt two sizes too small.
 "Ethan—"

 "I know.
-I know I shouldn't say stuff like that.
-I know it's complicated."
+I know I shouldn't— stuff like that.
+Saying stuff like that.
+I know it's a mess."
 He ran a hand through his hair, frustrated.
 "But it's true.
-When you're watching, I want to be better.
-I want to be the person you remember, not just the hockey player everyone else sees."
+When you're watching, I want to— I want to be better.
+The person you remember.
+Not just the hockey player everyone else sees, you know?"

 "You are that person.
 You don't have to prove anything to me."

 "Maybe I want to anyway."
 He looked at her, and the vulnerability in his expression hurt.
-"This is all so messed up.
-You being back, my parents, Becca, all of it.
-I don't know how to—"
+"This is all— it's so messed up.
+You being back.
+My parents.
+Becca.
+All of it.
+I don't know how to—" He made a frustrated gesture.
+"I can't figure out how to—"

 He stopped, shaking his head.
 "Never mind.
-I should get back.
+I should— I should get back.
 Becca's waiting."

 "Yeah.
 You should."